Carrd Tutorial: How to Make a Good Carrd Website

 How to Optimize Your Carrd Website for Mobile Devices

-Thankfully, you can make some modifications to your Carrd site.
+Thankfully, you can make some modifications to your mobile Carrd site.
 Nothing major, but it can make a big difference.

 Here’s what you need to do: